janus-idp/backstage-plugins/plugins/feedback/README.md

 # Feedback Plugin

-Welcome to the feedback plugin!
+## Introduction

+Feedback plugin is a valuable addition to backstage which allows project managers to get feedbacks for entites in Backstage Catalog.

-This plugin helps to collect feedback from users for service catalog entities and create Jira ticket associated with it.
+It is dedicated to simplifying the process of gathering and managing user feedback for service catalog entities.
+This plugin seamlessly integrates with the [feedback-backend-plugin](../feedback-backend) and extends its capabilities by allowing users to create Jira tickets associated with their feedback.

 <details>
 <summary><strong>Screenshots</strong></summary>